mathcsnerd/lab4/Main.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 PART 2

 I learned how we're able to add a commit message to our GitHub from the terminal space by using the `git add` and  `git commit -m ""`  commands.
-I think it's cool b/c for my CSE12 PAs, I always see that TAs have a message next to their username on GitHub, and now I know how it's done.
+I think it's cool b/c for my CSE12 PAs, I always see that TAs have a message next to their username on GitHub above the assignment files, and now I know how it's done.